clharper42/Sales-Man-Problem/README.md

 Ran in the cmd like this: java salesman.SalesmanDriver cities.txt distance.txt (num_gen here) (num_pop here)
 where num_gen means how many generations and num_pop means how many populations in each generation.
 A population is a single route.

 1000 is recommed for both numbers.
-Does not get a perfect answer but should be close
+7810 is the best distance and it should get it in one or two tries